 Building of the present church

 By the early 12th century Tournai became even more influential and rich.
-In this time very popular was also the cult of Our Lady.
+At this time very popular was also the cult of Our Lady.
 Thus it was decided to build a new, giant cathedral in the city in honor of Our Lady.

 Construction had three important phases, thus creating a unique structure with three different parts in different architectonic styles: